GLGL0x00/Security_Detection/README.md

 ## Usage
 To use the weapon detection scripts, follow these instructions:
+1. after you change to the project directory
+2. right click then press on open in terminal
+3. run this command in terminal: `pyhton GUI.py`

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.